 What does an Argentine-born Cuban Communist revolutionary executed in the Bolivian jungle 45 years ago have in common with a small town on Ireland's west coast?
 Apart from tenuous ancestral connections, the answer is nothing.
 Recent attempts, however, to manufacture such an association have provided yet another illustration of the Left's ongoing determination to whitewash history.

-In February this year, Galway City Council announced plans to build a statute of Che Guevara to "honor one of its own" (one of Che 's grandmothers was born in Galway).
-It wasn't long, however, before several Irish business leaders, journalists, and eventually the Chairman of the House Foreign Relations Committee vented their outrage about the council's decision.
+In February, Galway City Council announced plans to build a statute of Che Guevara to "honor one of its own."
+(One of Che 's grandmothers was born in Galway.)
+It wasn't long, however, before several Irish business leaders, journalists, and eventually the chairman of the House Foreign Relations Committee vented their outrage about the council's decision.
 Why, they asked, would Galway erect a monument to someone who had personally killed several people without even the pretense of trials?
-Why would they honor a man who oversaw one of the Castro regime's most brutal periods of oppression -- including arbitrary imprisonments and summary executions?
+Why would they honor a man who oversaw one of the Castro regime's most brutal periods of oppression, including arbitrary imprisonments and summary executions?

 Apparently murder isn't really murder if it's justified by "a greater good."

 We shouldn't, however, be surprised by such responses.
 They reflect a pattern.
 Getting contemporary French left-wing intellectuals, for example, to acknowledge the ideological genocide unleashed in the Vendée by the French Revolution in the 1790s is almost impossible.
 In present-day America, any mention of Planned Parenthood's early association with the eugenics movement invariably results in stonewalling and, eventually, lame explanations that its founder, Margaret Sanger, was a "child of her time."
 The same approach shows up in most American liberals' studied refusal to discuss slurs employed by the likes of Bill Maher to describe conservative women.